sky321/nextpi/README.md

 - Download Raspbian Image from https://downloads.raspberrypi.org/raspios_lite_armhf/images/
 - use Etcher to flash img on SD card https://www.balena.io/etcher/
 - place a file named "ssh" onto the boot partition of the SD card to make ssh available
-- for installation via ssh you need to put also a userconf file on the card to create a new standard user
+- for installation via ssh you need to put also a "userconf" file on the card to create a new standard user
 	- https://www.raspberrypi.com/news/raspberry-pi-bullseye-update-april-2022/
 - boot sd card
 - login via ssh with user/password from wizzard or userconf